 - Weight: 3.82 Kg

 If you need a little more space, then this is a great option but still a small greenhouse.
-The metal frame is easy to put together and the PVC cover is waterproof and weatherproof.
+This metal frame mini greenhouse is easy to put together and the PVC cover is waterproof and weatherproof.
 A roll-up zip door allows easy access.
 Metal mesh shelves will let water drain through without pooling.
 Check reviews and buy this medium-sized greenhouse now.

 Features of this medium-sized greenhouse

 - Keep your small plants dry and safe from harsh weather

 - Mesh shelves to allow for water drainage

 - Measures 160 cm H x 50 cm D x 70 cm w